zhangyongshun/BagofTricks-LT/README.md

 - We use **Top-1 error rates** as our evaluation metric.

 <!--ImageNet_LT baseline acc, baseline_noc 35.01 baseline 36.26 baseline2 34.18 baseline2_noc 33.71 -->

-- From the results of two CIFAR-LT, we can see that the **CIFAR-LT provided by [Cao](https://arxiv.org/abs/1906.07413) has much lower Top-1 error rates on CIFAR-10-LT**, compared with the baseline results reported in his paper.
-So, **in our experiments, we use the CIFAR-LT of [Cui](https://arxiv.org/abs/1901.05555) for fairness.**
 - **For the ImageNet-LT, we find that  the color_jitter augmentation was not included in our experiments, which, however, is adopted by other methods.
 So, in this repo, we add the color_jitter augmentation on ImageNet-LT.
 The old baseline without color_jitter is 64.89, which is +1.15 points higher than the new baseline.**
 - You can click the `Baseline` in the table below to see the experimental settings and corresponding running commands.